-Bill Collins, the Owner of Interstate Truck Driving School, is a Championship Winning Race Car Driver.
-Bill specializes in road racing with the Sports Car Club of America Hoosier Super Tour Series in the #63 Interstate Truck Driving School Corvette.
+Bill Collins, the Owner of Interstate Truck Driving School, has been racing cars (and trucks) since 1968.
+Recently, Bill has been road racing with the Sports Car Club of America in the #63 Interstate Truck Driving School Corvette.
 The Vette is an 04 Z06 prepared by Doug Rippie Motorsports in Waverly Minnesota.
 Bill's car chief is Pat Stair who has built several winning cars over the years.
-Steve Kuehl crews for Bill at the track with occasional help from Darrell Peterson.
-Steve and Darrell have also raced extensively over the years are a real asset to the team at the race track.
+Bill has had a lot of friends help him at the track including Steve Kuehl from Inver Grove Heights.
+One of Bill's team members over the years, Steve Carter, passed away recently and will be greatly missed by everyone on the team.

 Stay tuned for pictures, videos, interviews and updates.

 Bill ran two cars in 2021.
 Along with the 2004 Corvette Z06 that he has raced for several years, Bill also took the track in a 2003 Mazda Miata in the Spec Miata class.

 Bill ran several races with the Vette in '21.
 The highlight of the season was one win at Blackhawk Raceway in Beloit Ill, two wins at Mid Ohio Sports Car Course and the National Championship race at Indianapolis Motor Speedway the first weekend of October.

 The Miata was not very reliable at the start of the season so Bill missed several races.
 Bill was hoping to be able to run as fast as Sam but she is too dang fast and he could barley keep up at best.
 Bill did qualify the Miata for the big race at Indy.

 Sam Silver did a Great job with her Miata.
 She won some very competitive races, also at Blackhawk Farms Raceway.
 She also won the 2021 Conference Championship in the Spec Miata Class!